 These favorable outcomes do not happen without the hard work of a skilled criminal defense attorney.
 No attorney can guarantee results, but an aggressive defense by a skilled Minnesota DWI attorney could maximize your chances of obtaining the favorable outcome you deserve.

-The attorneys at Gerald Miller know what is at stake with every DWI arrest.
+A DWI defense lawyer in Minneapolis knows what is at stake with every DWI arrest.
 We are proud to advocate on behalf of the accused and fight for their acquittal.
 To learn more about your potential defense options, schedule a free consultation with Gerald Miller as soon as possible.

-Legal Challenges that could Lead to Dismissal
+Legal Challenges That Could Lead to DWI Dismissal

 As well-practiced Minnesota DWI lawyers, we want to inform you that you have rights enshrined in the United States Constitution.
 These rights persist even when you have been accused of a crime.
 In fact, many of these rights directly apply to the accused.
 When the police or prosecutors violate those rights, their transgressions could entitle you to the dismissal of criminal charges against you.